aryamankukal/AudioLec/README.md

 # "--user" can be added here if needed
 $ pip3 install google-cloud-language

+# "--user" can be added here if needed
+$ pip3 install SpeechRecognition

 # Run Application
 $ python "AudioLec/app.py"

 ```

 ## Running